joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_power_of_the_keys/prologue.md

 (1) Whether there ought to be keys in the Church?
 (2) Whether the key is the power of binding and loosing, etc.?
 (3) Whether there are two keys or only one?

+* Whether There Should Be Keys In The Church?
+* Whether The Key Is The Power Of Binding And Loosing, Etc.?
+* Whether There Are Two Keys Or Only One?